 Located near the remote Amazon-region border between Peru and Bolivia, Heath River Wildlife Centre offers comfortable accommodation in private bungalows within ten minutes of a large macaw clay lick, where up to 260 brightly coloured macaws can be observed.

-Manu Park Tented Camp offers comfortable accommodation near Cocha (Lake) Salvador, the largest and most beautiful of the 13 oxbow lakes within Manu National Park.
+Manu Park Wildlife Centre offers comfortable accommodation near Cocha (Lake) Salvador, the largest and most beautiful of the 13 oxbow lakes within Manu National Park.
 Situated in a prime wildlife-viewing location, the lodge - although simple - provides the best chance to see Manu’s unique birds and mammals.

 This lodge is located in the remote wilderness of southeastern Peru, in what is possibly the single best wildlife destination in the Amazon region.
 Here, at the foot of the Andes, the density and diversity of animal and plant species reach a peak amidst spectacular rainforest and fantastic scenery